taylorhayduk/developertownwars/README.md

 - **API Routes**:

   - `/api/manufacturers`: Handles fetching of manufacturers.
-  - `/api/starships`: Deals with fetching starships, including parsing through multiple pages to retrieve all available starships.
+  - `/api/starships`: Deals with fetching starships, including parsing through multiple pages from StarWars API to retrieve all available starships.
+It also allows for filtering by manufacturer.

 - **Data Fetching**:
   - **Swapi Namespace**: A set of functions (`fetchStarships`, `fetchManufacturers`) for interacting with the Star Wars API (Swapi), designed for scalability despite currently having only two main functions.

 ## Improvements

 While the application serves its purpose, there are areas for improvement, such as incorporating `getStaticProps` for better data fetching efficiency.
-However, given the simplicity of this example, such enhancements were not implemented.

 ## Getting Started